 TCM for Achilles Tendinitis

-Acupuncture involves the insertion of fine needles into specific acupuncture points along the meridians of the body to stimulate Qi (vital energy) flow and promote healing.
-Acupuncture can help reduce pain, inflammation, and improve blood circulation in the Achilles tendon area.
+• Acupuncture involves inserting fine needles into specific acupuncture points along the meridians to regulate Qi (vital energy) and blood flow.
+This can help reduce pain, calm inflammation, and improve circulation around the Achilles tendon.

 Manage Achilles Tendinitis Pain with Regis Wellness Physiotherapy and TCM